pbelikov/redmine-omniauth-oauth-cas/README.md

 Version of [CAS](https://apereo.github.io/cas): 5.0

-Version of [Redmine](http://www.redmine.org/): 3.2.3 (as of publish date, other versions should work as well)
+Version of [Redmine](http://www.redmine.org/): 3.2.3 (as of publish date, other versions should work as well), 3.3, 3.3.2

 ### Features